 Let your customers know that you offer SMS for customer service, on your website, in your emails, on your print communications (if you still have any!), and on your social media platforms.

-Customer service is a crucial part of any business — global or local — that must be at the highest quality if a brand looks to have any success moving forward.
+Customer service is a crucial part of any business — global or local — that must be of the highest quality if a brand looks to have any success moving forward.
 If you have the right technology to further improve your customers' customer service experience, then be sure you utilize it in the right way and use the right strategies.
-For more tips to improve your customer service approach, read our 7 Customer Service Strategies For Highly Effective Teams whitepaper.